The Impact of e-banking on customer satisfaction

 Some easily discernible results leading to customer satisfaction in an e-banking set up are increased productivity, reduction in cost of banking operations, fast settlement, and high volumes of banking transactions.

-Some factors that could influence customer service were identified by the sector to be service quality, web design and content security, privacy, convenience, and speed.
+Some factors that could influence customer service were identified by the sector to be service quality, Conversational banking, web design and content security, privacy, convenience, and speed.
 The digital transformation of banks has been complemented by the increase in the number of Internet users.
 The number of internet users in India is steadily increasing and is part of the story of why and how e-banking is flourishing.
 It is the same the world over.

 A recent Harvard Business Review Analytic Services survey reported that improving CX ranks among the five top priorities in the financial services sector in the coming year.
 Heavy investments are going in for digital transformations that will enable the delivery of memorable customer experiences while complying with government regulations that are getting increasingly complex.